matt-dale/signal-search-api/README.md

 # signal-search-api
-An API to search the FCC database for DTV signal strengths at a given location.
+An API to search the FCC LMS and CDBS databases for DTV signal strengths at a given location.

 This API would accept GET requests only and would require a valid API key to authorize all requests.

 Input: